honeycombio/honeycomb-opentelemetry-java/README.md

 This is a library for using OpenTelemetry Java with Honeycomb.
 It makes it easy to get started.

+STATUS: this library is not GA, yet.
+You're welcome to try it, and let us know your feedback!

 ## Agent Usage

 The Honeycomb Agent has the following configuration options (system properties take precedence over environment variables):